dossiers-page/dossiers-page/_posts/2020-09-05-richard-feynman.md

 [ What do you care what other people think?](https://www.amazon.in/What-Care-Other-People-Think-ebook/dp/B002RI9YHS/)
 ![Book cover](https://images-na.ssl-images-amazon.com/images/I/91pFh3Sf2AL.jpg)

-He is one teacher I did not meet, but inspired and changed a lot in me Happy teacher's day
+He is one teacher I did not meet, but inspired and changed a lot in me.
+Happy teacher's day